ExchangeUnion/Raiden-ERC20-Swap-PoC/INSTALLATION.md

 `raiden --keystore-path ~/.local/share/io.parity.ethereum/keys/test --gas-price 10000000000`

-use the `--api-address` flag if you want to costomize the IP and port raiden will listen on
+use the `--api-address` `--listen-address` flag if you want to costomize the IP and port raiden will listen on

 * Select the Ethereum account when prompted, and type in the account’s password.